Does your dog go nuts when he hears loud noises? Now there’s an Rx

 Now vets can prescribe a drug to help keep them calm.

-The Food and Drug Administration has approved an anti-epileptic drug, Pexion, to treat dogs freaked out by noises.
+The Food and Drug Administration has approved a new drug, Pexion, to treat dogs freaked out by noises.

-The drug is already approved for use in treating epilepsy.
+The drug is approved in other countries for use in treating epilepsy.
 Known generically as imepitoin, the drug is similar to Valium and other benzodiazepines but works in a different way to treat noise aversion.
 Other seizure drugs, such as gabapentin, can also treat some types of anxiety.

 “Dogs with noise aversion are sensitive to loud noises such as fireworks, street/traffic noises, and gun shots,” the FDA said Tuesday.